Safeguarding

 Manchester Children’s Services - 0161 234 5001

 To report abuse or neglect of a child call Manchester Children’s Services.
 Even if you're unsure, report it so that it can be checked.
-You can report your concerns anonymously if you want.

 Childline - 0800 1111